Inria-Empenn/spmbasics/README.md

 Nipype is a python interface for multiple neuroimaging analysis packages to enable interoperability of the workflows.
 Using Nipype SPM interface all the aforementioned steps are re-implemented.

+As the main environment manager [conda](https://conda.io/projects/conda/en/latest/index.html) is used.
-To install nipype [this guide](https://miykael.github.io/nipype_tutorial/notebooks/resources_installation.html) and setting [these dependencies](http://miykael.github.io/nipype-beginner-s-guide/installation.html#download-and-install-interfaces) used.
+To install nipype [this guide](https://miykael.github.io/nipype_tutorial/notebooks/resources_installation.html) and setting [these dependencies](http://miykael.github.io/nipype-beginner-s-guide/installation.html#download-and-install-interfaces) recommended.
 It is also recommmended to check the [nipype documentation](https://nipype.readthedocs.io/en/latest/users/install.html)

+Using the ```spmbasics.yml``` file,  it is possible to set the  exact environment used during these experiments.

 <details>
 <summary> <strong> 1.
 Block Design fMRI Preprocessing via Nipype-SPM</strong> </summary>